Real Estate Development Starts Long Before Construction

 A pipeline creates a business.

 That was another useful point here.
 Many successful developers do not rely on a single project moving perfectly from start to finish.
-Instead, they keep multiple projects in different phases at the same time.
+Instead, they keep multiple projects in different phases at the same time — a model captured well in Robert Sobel's biography of Trammell Crow, who built America's largest development firm on exactly this principle.

 That helps with revenue timing, team continuity, capital relationships, and overall resilience.